Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.

 Acknowledgments of people, grants, funds, etc. should be placed in a separate section before the reference list.
 The names of funding organizations should be written in full.
 Financial support affiliation of the study, if exists, must be mentioned in this section.
 Thereby, the Grant number of financial support must be included.

-All the references should be cited throughout the manuscript text as well as in the Reference section organized in accordance with Harvard system.
+All the references should be cited throughout the manuscript text as well as in the Reference section organized in accordance with the GJESM reference style.
 Groups of references should be listed first alphabetically, then chronologically.
 The number of references extracted from each journal should not exceed 3 to 5 citations, which is the average acceptable amount.
 It is recommended that the number of references preferably is not less than 30 for original paper, not less than 100 for review paper.
 It is also substantially recommended to the authors to refer to recent references in last 10 years rather than old and out of date ones.
 Volume, issue and pages of the whole references must be specified according to the GJESM format.

 Citing and listing of Web references